BeauJoh/thesis/source/14-chapter-6-conclusions-and-future-work.md

 Fine-grained scheduling decisions could be supported with the high accuracy of predictions.
 This is the obvious next step for the work presented in this thesis and will hopefully become a significant addition to device selection in HPC workload scheduling.
 The contents of this thesis fall into the areas of benchmarking, workload characterization, high-performance computing, predictive modelling, software engineering and performance evaluation.
-Its main goal, is however, improving the performance of large HPC systems by providing useful scheduling information of scientific applications to the most appropriate accelerator.
+Its main goal is, however, improving the performance of large HPC systems by providing useful scheduling information of scientific applications to the most appropriate accelerator.
 We hope this work will modestly contribute to the increasing interaction between domain sciences and high-performance computing.
 As tool builders for domain sciences, computer scientists face a challenging task imposed by increasingly complex computer architectures.